Piano Concerto No. 2 (Rachmaninoff): Transcriptions and derivative works

 In 1901, Gutheil published the concerto along with the composer's two piano arrangement.
 Austrian violinist and composer Fritz Kreisler transcribed the second movement for violin and piano in 1940, named Preghiera (Prayer).
 In 1946, Percy Grainger made a concert transcription of the third movement for piano solo.
 The Classical Jazz Quartet's 2006 arrangement uses thematic sections derived from each movement as grounds for jazz improvisation.

 Two songs recorded by Frank Sinatra have roots in the concerto: "I Think of You", from the second theme of the first movement, and "Full Moon and Empty Arms", from the second theme of the third movement.
 Eric Carmen's 1975 ballad "All by Myself" is based on the second movement.

+The English rock band Muse have interpolated elements of the Moderato movement within their 2001 song "Space Dementia", and incorporated musical elements of the Adagio movement within their 2004 song "Butterflies and Hurricanes".